ultraq/thymeleaf-layout-dialect/README.md

 	</html>

-Just like with the content/decorator example, the `layout:fragment` in the page you're including will be replaced by the element with the matching fragment name.
+Just like with the content/decorator example, the `layout:fragment` of the page you're including will be replaced by the element with the matching fragment name.
 In this case, the entire `modal-content` of `Modal2.html` will include the custom paragraph above.
 Here's the result: